mattermost/docs/source/administration/migrating.rst

 Migrating from bespoke messengers to Mattermost can be challenging.
 Because of the difficulty of upgrading and maintaining bespoke solutions, the format for storing data is unpredictable, and the community around any single legacy release is small.

-Here are some approaches to consider:

-If your data in the bespoke messenger is vital:
+If your data in the bespoke messenger is vital, consider:

 1. `Mattermost Bulk Load Tool <https://docs.mattermost.com/deployment/bulk-loading.html>`__ - Use the Mattermost bulk load tool to ETL from your bespoke system to Mattermost.
 2. `Mattermost ETL framework from BrightScout <https://github.com/Brightscout/mattermost-etl>`__- Consider the Mattermost ETL framework from BrightScout to custom-configure an adapter to plug in to the Bulk Load tool mentioned above.